Healthcare in Thailand: Infrastructure

 Universal health care is provided through three programs: the civil service welfare system for civil servants and their families, Social Security for private employees, and the universal coverage scheme, introduced in 2002, which is available to all other Thai nationals.
 Some private hospitals are participants in the programs, but most are financed by patient self-payment and private insurance.
 According to the World Bank, under Thailand’s health schemes, 99.5 percent of the population have health protection coverage.

-The MOPH oversees national health policy and also operates most government health facilities.
+The MOPH oversees national health policy and operates most government health facilities.
 The National Health Security Office (NHSO) allocates funding through the universal coverage program.
-Other health-related government agencies include the Health System Research Institute (HSRI), Thai Health Promotion Foundation ("ThaiHealth"), National Health Commission Office (NHCO), and the Emergency Medical Institute of Thailand (EMIT).
-Although there have been national policies for decentralization, there has been resistance in implementing such changes and the MOPH still directly controls most aspects of health care.
+Other health-related government agencies include the Health System Research Institute (HSRI), Thai Health Promotion Foundation ("Thai Health"), National Health Commission Office (NHCO), and the Emergency Medical Institute of Thailand (EMIT).
+Although there have been national policies for decentralization, resistance to implementing such changes persists, and the MOPH still directly controls most aspects of health care.

 Thailand introduced universal coverage reforms in 2001, one of only a handful of lower-middle income countries to do so.
 Means-tested health care for low-income households was replaced by a new and more comprehensive insurance scheme, originally known as the 30 baht project, in line with the small co-payment charged for treatment.
 People joining the scheme receive a gold card, which allows them to access services in their health district and, if necessary, to be referred for specialist treatment elsewhere.